Ressi-AI/deep-knowledge/README.md

 However, using Google Gemini Flash models allows for free/low-cost experimentation

+### Interactive Refinement and Follow-ups
+The current pipeline operates as a single-pass process, but users often need to refine outputs based on initial results.
+- Enabling conversational interactions to shape the summarization process
+- Allowing targeted refinement of specific modules without regenerating the entire summary

+### Adding possibility to configure LLM based on step
+Now, there's only one LLM that works for all steps.
+But it would be a good feature to allow experimentation with different LLMs for different steps.
+E.g.:
+- gpt-4o for the Mind Map Agent
+- o1 for the Summary Architect
+- gemini-2.0-flash for the Content Synthesizer

 ### Improved Reproducibility
 We're working on enhancing the system's reliability when LLMs don't precisely follow the expected output format, including:
 - More robust output parsing